 To top it all off, you will find some of the country’s most unique accommodation in South Australia.
 Want to explore the region?
 Why not add an element of something new and a little different to your next trip by staying somewhere unconventional?

-From boathouses to dugouts to old churches, I’ve compiled a hand-picked list of some of the most unusual accommodation in South Australia.
+From boathouses to dugouts, old churches to former jails, I’ve compiled a hand-picked list of some of the most unusual accommodation in South Australia.

 *This post may contain affiliate links meaning should you purchase a product via this link, I’ll earn a small commission at no extra cost to you.
 See my privacy and disclosure policy for more.*